gaehlerm/SoftwareEngineering/README.md

 One layer above the programming language and the 3rd party libraries we have our own low-level infrastructure code.
 These are generally all your basic data types and all the input/output (IO) code.
 All the technical details the user will never see.
 The user will not even know about.
 He can only guess how this code could be implemented, though in good code he will not have any clue how it's actually done.

 ### The domain level

+// Is this redundant with the DDD chapter?

 //add something about domain levels.
 Write more exactly what the differences between the domain level and high level code are.